MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-devquickstarts-graph-dotnet.md

 ---
-title: Use the Graph API - Azure AD B2C | Microsoft Docs
+title: Use the Graph API in Azure Active Directory B2C | Microsoft Docs
 description: How to call the Graph API for a B2C tenant by using an application identity to automate the process.
+services: active-directory-b2c
 author: davidmu1
 manager: mtillman